dickloraine/EmbedComicMetadata/README.md

 - Can read the above metadata formats and import them into calibre
 - Can write many additional metadata into custom columns Can automatically convert cbr/zip/rar files to cbz
 - Can embed the calibre cover into cbz comics (experimental)
+- Can count the number of pages (image files) in a comic

 ## Usage
 ### To embed calibres metadata into the comic archive: